kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 })
 ```

-### no.4 Setting a CSS workflow, and building our Css skeleton around BEM (Block Element Modifier) principles
+### no.4 Setting a CSS workflow, and building our CSS skeleton around BEM (Block Element Modifier) principles

 1.